For more information about psychotherapy and to make an appointment click here

 for other inquiries contact me at bettina@bettinamathes.net

-March 2025: As I write, the Israeli government’s grisly destruction of Gaza and its people has been going on for 530 days .
-Palestinians in Gaza, in the West Bank, and around the world are asking the US and Germany, who supply the bulk of the weapons in this war on Gaza, to stop the killing.
-Are they even listening?
-Weapons keep being delivered.
-The world is watching.
+May 2025: As I write, the Israeli government’s grisly siege on Gaza and its people has been going on for 577 days.
+During those 577 days of relentless genocidal warfare, Palestinians in Gaza, in the West Bank and around the world have been asking the US and Germany (who supply the bulk of the weapons used in this war): when will you stop the killing?
+No answers have been given, and to this day arms continue to be delivered while Israel has added mass starvation to its anti-Palestinian weaponry.

 We don’t have enough evidence, they say.
 (How much more evidence do you need?)
 Naming it a genocide is not helpful, they say.
 (Helpful to whom?)